Double-Dip Sleep

 From the peasants to the Crown.

-And they’d spend an hour or three
+And they’d spend an hour or two

 With the fires and the candles out.

-Awaiting drowsiness, no doubt.
+And pray for drowsiness, no doubt.